Forever Wild Shark Conservation Initiative

 The biological traits of sharks, coupled with small population levels, make it difficult for great white shark populations to recover from sharp population declines.
 The great white shark is an apex predator with a role of keeping prey species in check and thus the removal of great whites significantly disrupts the natural balance of the marine ecosystem.

-The Wilderness Foundation partnered with Stuart Connacher of Facing It, a South African adventure ocean racer, who recently took on the 3,000 nautical miles Tallisker Whisky Trans-Atlantic rowing challenge, to promote awareness of ocean wilderness and marine conservation throughout the process.
+Wilderness Foundation Africa partnered with Stuart Connacher of Facing It, a South African adventure ocean racer, who recently took on the 3,000 nautical miles Tallisker Whisky Trans-Atlantic rowing challenge, to promote awareness of ocean wilderness and marine conservation throughout the process.